A BIT ABOUT ME AND WHY I BECAME A THERAPIST

 I'm often asked why I wanted to be a counselor.
-In college, I started as an English Literature major.
-However, while I do enjoy a good book, I realized I wasn't necessarily passionate enough about literature to make a career of it.
-Both my Creative Writing and Art professors suggested I switch to their majors.
-Through that whole process, what I realized is that I have been drawn to to literature, writing, and art because of a love for story, authorship, and design.
+The short answer is that I am fascinated by people's stories.
+In college, I started as an English Lit major, but my courses required too much reading--shocking, I know.
+I considered switching to Creative Writing and Art, but what I realized is that the reason I had been drawn to to literature, writing, and art is because of a love for story, authorship, and design.
 Psychology combines all three.
-We are all in a story with chapters behind us and ahead of us.
-I believe that we all have the ability to author aspects of our lives, and with the help of our imaginations, we can dream up and design a vision of what is possible.
+We are all in a story with chapters behind us and ahead of us, and I believe that we all have the ability to author aspects of our lives, and with the help of our imaginations, we can dream up and design a vision of what is possible.
 So, as a junior, I switched my major to psychology, and the switch was one of the best decisions of my life.
-I still remember walking away from the registrar's office, happy with the choice I made.
+I still remember walking away from the registrar's office, feeling light.

 In 2005, I began counseling college students at the University of Northwestern, St. Paul, and in 2006, I added private practice to the mix.
-I have been fortunate to connect with and learn from some wonderful, talented colleagues and clients along the way.
+I have been fortunate to connect with and learn from some wonderful, talented colleagues, mentors, and clients along the way.

 After thirteen years at Northwestern, I ended my work there to focus solely on my private practice.
 I absolutely love what I do.
 I count it as an honor and privilege to be able to sit with my clients and talk about the deeper, more important things in life.
 I like looking at the big picture with my clients and helping them to see what is possible for their story.